 - Cost estimation: The goal of cost estimation is to prevent budget overruns and provide an accurate calculation of all assigned costs to each project element.
-Estimates are needed to be validated by company leaders, clients, and suppliers.
+Estimates need to be validated by company leaders, clients, and suppliers.

-Now that you have a better idea of how cost management works, does it involve any other processes?
+Now that you have a better idea of how cost management works, does it involve any other process?

 Other Functions Related to Cost Management

 Cost management also involves some pre- and postmortem activities for each project launch.
 These activities are:

 - Progress reporting: Keeping stakeholders in the loop is part and parcel of cost management.
 Progress reports allow leaders to determine whether costs and time lines are on the right track or need some adjustments.

 - Earned value analysis (EVA): This is a project management procedure where managers evaluate project performance by comparing whether or not the anticipated output (planned value) and current output (earned value) match.
 Similar to other cost management processes, it seeks to understand if the team is under- or overbudget and hitting or missing targets.
 EVA also enables forecasting future project-related costs.

 Apart from related processes, knowing the various techniques to manage costs is also helpful.